Giskard Hub: behind the LLMs evaluation platform

 The evaluations

-This is the quality spectrum: evaluations are set to monitor the agent responses using a tailored dataset (see it as a business script), and assess its responses against some built-in or tailored evaluation metrics.
+This is the quality spectrum: evaluations are set to monitor the agent responses using a golden evaluation dataset (see it as a business script), and assess its responses against some built-in or tailored evaluation metrics.
 A dataset is a set of conversations (test cases) paired with those metrics.

-The user can build a dataset from multiple ways:
+The user can build a dataset in multiple ways:

 - by importing it directly from a list of problematic conversations and checks (whether from the playground or through a file import)